ConSol/sakuli/docs/docker-containers.md

       #noVNC HTML client
       - 6901:6901

-To start the container run `docker-compose rm -f && docker-compose up`.
-The command ` docker-compose rm -f` removes any currently stopped containers.
-Otherwise we might reattach to such an instance and the startup process could get compromised.
+To start the container call `docker-compose rm -f && docker-compose up` on the command line.
+The command `docker-compose rm -f` removes currently stopped containers of the docker-compose file.
+Otherwise we might reattach to such an instance and the startup process wouldn't come up correctly.

 ### Override the VNC environment variables